HooriRn/xchainpy-lib-test-client/README.md

     * pywallet
     * binance_chain

-    before installing libraries setup secp256k1 C library with
+    ### before installing libraries setup secp256k1 C library with

+    Linux
     ```bash
         $ sudo apt-get install libssl-dev build-essential automake pkg-config libtool libffi-dev libgmp-dev libyaml-cpp-dev
         $ sudo apt install libsecp256k1-dev
     ```

+    for other platform installation, please see [this link](https://github.com/ludbb/secp256k1-py)

+    #### !!
+There is no native support for this library in Windows yet, so you might use WSL for this installation

     Then get into the repo folder and run this

    ```bash
        $ pip install -r requirements.txt